Rock & Roll Time

-Rock & Roll Time is the 41st and final studio album by American singer Jerry Lee Lewis, released on November 7, 2014, by Vanguard Records.
+Rock & Roll Time is the forty-first and final studio album by American rock and roll pioneer Jerry Lee Lewis, released on November 7, 2014, by Vanguard Records.
 The album featured several big name friends as musicians including Keith Richards, Band guitarist Robbie Robertson, Neil Young and Nils Lofgren.
 The album peaked at number 33 on Billboard's Top Rock Albums chart and number 30 on Billboard's Independent Albums chart.